Festo-Wampamba/Webserver-Auto-Grader/README.md

-This is a webserver Auto Grader which was suggested to track student environment for practicing purposes
+This is a webserver Auto Grader which was suggested to track student environment for practicing purposes, it also acted as an emulator